bombkiml/beech-api/README.md

     }
   }
   ```
-  **Note:** If your database doesn't exists yet, you can just call ``npx sequelize-cli db:create`` command.
+  :grey_question: **Note:** If your database doesn't exists yet, you can just call ``npx sequelize-cli db:create`` command.
 With proper access it will create that database for you.

   ### # Creating first Migrations
    Create ``model`` use ``model:generate`` command.
 This command requires two options.